lucabodd/alienvault-hids-autodeploy/README.md

-# Alienvault-ansible-automation
+# Alienvault-hids-autodeploy

 Offering a golang program in order to automate ossec-hids deployment in an entire subnet (or single host), setting up an agent that allows hosts to connect to alienvault sensors via port 1514 (UDP) and send system events.
-Before starting the automatic deployment of ossec-hids you will need to tune up your alienvault USM appliance and install the requirements.
+Before starting the automatic deployment of ossec-hids you will need to tune up your alienvault USM appliance and install the golang requirements for "scanner" host.
 The following Docs will guide you trough the process.

-# Alienvault-hids-autodeploy setup
+## Scanner Setup
 In order to setup the scripts on your deploy "delegated" host you will just need to run:
 ```
 curl https://raw.githubusercontent.com/lucabodd/Alienvault-hids-autodeploy/master/setup/hids-autodeploy-install.sh | bash